CommandPost/CommandPost/README.md

 ## Developer Installation:

-CommandPost is made up of two seperate components - the [standalone app](https://github.com/CommandPost/CommandPost-App), and [Lua](https://www.lua.org/about.html) scripts contained within this repository.
+CommandPost is made up of two seperate components - the [standalone app](https://github.com/CommandPost/CommandPost-App) (which is a fork of [Hammerspoon](http://www.hammerspoon.org)), and the [Lua](https://www.lua.org/about.html) scripts contained within this repository.

-To install, first download or clone then build the [standalone app](https://github.com/CommandPost/CommandPost-App).

-Then download or clone this repository.
-You can either link the `~/CommandPost` directory to the `src` directory, or copy the contents of `src` into said directory.
+To build your own version of CommandPost, first download or clone this repository.
+You can then either link the `~/CommandPost` directory to the GitHub `src` directory, or copy the contents of GitHub `src` into said directory.

 ### Option 1: Link